-Except for value 0, which is reserved by SCTP to indicate an unspecified payload protocol identifier in a DATA chunk, SCTP will not be responsible for standardizing or verifying any payload protocol identifiers; SCTP simply receives the identifier from the upper layer and carries it with the corresponding payload data.
+Except for value 0, which is reserved to indicate an unspecified payload protocol identifier in a DATA chunk, an SCTP implementation will not be responsible for standardizing or verifying any payload protocol identifiers.
+An SCTP implementation simply receives the identifier from the upper layer and carries it with the corresponding payload data.

 The upper layer, i.e., the SCTP user, SHOULD standardize any specific protocol identifier with IANA if it is so desired.
-The use of any specific payload protocol identifier is out of the scope of SCTP.
+The use of any specific payload protocol identifier is out of the scope of this specification.

-14.5.
+15.6.
 Port Numbers Registry

-SCTP services may use contact port numbers to provide service to unknown callers, as in TCP and UDP.
-IANA is therefore requested to open the existing Port Numbers registry for SCTP using the following rules, which we intend to mesh well with existing Port Numbers registration procedures.
-An IESG-appointed Expert Reviewer supports IANA in evaluating SCTP port allocation requests, according to the procedure defined in [RFC2434].
+SCTP services can use contact port numbers to provide service to unknown callers, as in TCP and UDP.
+An IESG-appointed Expert Reviewer supports IANA in evaluating SCTP port allocation requests, according to the procedure defined in [RFC8126].
+The details of this process are defined in [RFC6335].